PULMONARY PHYSIOLOGY EXERCISE SCIENCE CPR NUTRITION

 Posted to the NHE "Say What?!" page for employee/IC morale purposes, company imaging and to help improve B2B relations.

 Forwarded directly to the management personnel under which NHE division the review is applicable.
-Quality assurance protocols are executed to validate cause for policy change/improvement.
+Quality assurance protocols are executed to determine cause for policy change/improvement.

 Not utilized.
 No commercial or internal value.